MuhammadKhan148/healthcare_sentiment_analysis/README.md

 # Healthcare Sentiment Analysis

-A simple sentiment analysis model for healthcare reviews using NLP and machine learning.
+A sentiment analysis model for healthcare reviews using NLP and machine learning.

-## What it does
-- Analyzes healthcare reviews and classifies them as positive, negative, or neutral
-- Uses TF-IDF features and Naive Bayes classifier
-- Includes data preprocessing and model evaluation

 ## Quick start
 ```bash